karatelabs/karate/README.md

 Refer to this [demo feature](karate-demo) for an example: [`kitten-create.feature`](karate-demo/src/test/java/demo/calltable/kitten-create.feature)

 ### `copy`
-For a [`call`](#call) (or [`callonce`](#callonce)) - payload / data structures (JSON, XML, Map-like or List-like) variables are 'passed by reference' which means that steps within the 'called' feature can update or mutate them.
+For a [`call`](#call) (or [`callonce`](#callonce)) - payload / data structures (JSON, XML, Map-like or List-like) variables are 'passed by reference' which means that steps within the 'called' feature can update or 'mutate' them, for e.g. using the [`set`](#set) keyword.
 This is actually the intent most of the time and is convenient.
 If you want to pass a 'clone' to a 'called' feature, you can do so using the rarely used `copy` keyword that works very similar to [type conversion](#type-conversion).
-This is best explained in this example: [`copy-caller.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/copy-caller.feature)
+This is best explained in the last scenario of this example: [`copy-caller.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/copy-caller.feature)

 ## Calling JavaScript Functions
 Examples of [defining and using JavaScript functions](#javascript-functions) appear in earlier sections of this document.
 Being able to define and re-use JavaScript functions is a powerful capability of Karate.
 For example, you can: